SchratSchreck/Security-Handbook/OWASP Top 10-2021.md

 3. We download the exploit and look at the code, in case parameters must be set or lines deleted and delete a line, with the comment "This line needs to be deleted."
 4. We run the exploit with the command `python2 47837.py 127.0.0.1 80 id`
 ## Exercise
+1. We visit a online book store, which uses PHP and MYSQL.
+2. We search for CVE of online book stores on ExploidDB (specifically Remote Code Execution)
+3. We find the Exploit with the ID 47887
+4. We run the exploit with `python3 path/to/exploit URL-of-bookstore`
+5. We can now execute code and get the flag with `cat /opt/flag.txt`
 # 7. Identification and Authentication Failures
 Authentication and session management are core components of modern web applications.
 Authentication is needed when access to web applications is only allowed after entering valid credentials.
 These credentials are normaly a username and password, which are verified by the server and if correct the server provides a session cookie to the browser.
 Session cookies allow the server to know who is sending data and keeping track of the users action, as HTTP(S) is [stateless](https://www.dev-insider.de/was-bedeutet-stateless-a-3406d7b2ebc08a8c87259d74ab73b04f/).
 A flaw in the authentication mechanism could enable an attacker to gain access to these restricted web applications or pages of a website.